davidsteimle/RemoteInfoGather/README.md

 ## How Do We Run This Against the Field?

 There are numerous ways to do this.
 It is much quicker to use a threaded methodology, but I am not good at that, and it is scope creep.
 What I tend to do is to get an object of system names.
-This might be from a Tanium question, or I will query SCCM for systems.
+This might be from a Tanium question, or I will query ConfigMgr for systems.
 A list of machines to check might have even come with my marching orders.

 > **Note:** be careful here, in your Enterprise.
 If you have a DEV environment, try a few systems there first.
 If you are running against the Enterprise, make sure you have buy in from someone.
 This behavior could be misinterpreted by security.
 "Cover thy ass shall be the whole of the law."